ICanBoogie/HTTP/README.md

 Exceptions can be rescued at two levels: the domain dispatcher level, using its `rescue()` method; or the request dispatcher level, by listening to the `Exception::rescue` event.

-Third parties may use the `Exception::rescue` event of class [RescueEvent][] to provide a response for an exception.
+Event hooks may attach to the `Exception::rescue` event of class [RescueEvent][] to provide a response for an exception.
 The following example demonstrates how a login form can be returned as response when a [AuthenticationRequired][] exception is thrown.

 ```php
 <?php